 Full/Part Time: Full-Time

-The Applied Materials & Performance group at Pacific Northwest National Laboratory is seeking a materials scientist who has a strong skill set in metallurgy to contribute to the development and application of high performance materials and innovative processing approaches.
+The Applied Materials & Performance group at Pacific Northwest National Laboratory is seeking a senior materials scientist who has a strong skill set in metallurgy to contribute to the development and application of high performance materials and innovative processing approaches.
 This position will support business lines associated with nuclear systems, next generation lightweight vehicles, and other markets where improvements in materials performance are of interest to the Department of Energy and other clients.
 The position holder will:

 • Synthesize and study the structures and physical/chemical properties of metals and other materials from atomic to large length scales and perform short- and long-term characterization, modeling, or testing of these materials to understand their behavior and determine ways to improve them or develop new materials with specific properties.